joost-de-vries/play-angular-typescript.g8/README.md

 ##what to do if

 "I've created the application through activator and it runs fine in activator but it hangs when I try to run it through sbt"
-This is a know problem with activator.
+This is a [known problem](https://github.com/typesafehub/activator/issues/1036) with activator.
 Activator generates a file `project\play-fork-run.sbt` that causes this.
 If you remove it or comment out its contents the application will run in sbt.

 "I get an error saying that a javascript function is not found"
 Do you have a version of typescript installed globally through npm?
 If you make sure typescript is not installed globally the sbt plugin should find the correct typescript version that comes with it.